CIWF Logo Food Business

 EggTrack Logo Square

-Compassion’s global EggTrack shows the progress the world's largest food businesses are making towards their voluntary cage-free egg commitments across different regions (Global, US, Europe and Asia-Pacific).
+Compassion’s global EggTrack monitors the progress of the world's largest food companies in meeting their voluntary commitments to cage-free eggs across different regions (Global, US, Europe and Asia-Pacific).

-EggTrack celebrates these commitments and promotes transparency in the market by encouraging companies to report year-on-year progress on their transition to cage-free eggs, as the real impact for laying hens comes only when companies fulfil their commitments.
+EggTrack not only recognises these commitments but also promotes market transparency by encouraging companies to report their year-on-year progress in transitioning to cage-free eggs.
+This is vital, as the real impact for laying hens is only realised when companies fulfil their pledges.

-The online tracker and annual report continue to measures progress, inspires improvement, and showcases industry leaders in the race towards 100% cage-free eggs.
-By highlighting both successes and shortcomings, EggTrack encourages transparency and motivates companies to stay on track with their cage-free goals.
+EggTrack monitors progress, encourages improvement and highlights industry leaders in the push for 100% cage-free eggs.
+By showcasing both achievements and areas for improvement, EggTrack fosters accountability and motivates companies to stay committed to their cage-free goals.

 EggTrack 2023

-79 of the companies in EggTrack 2023 operate globally, 274 operate in Europe (including the UK), 134 companies operate in the USA and 23 operate in APAC.
-They straddle all sectors with 51 manufacturers, 195 retailers & meal kit providers, 111 restaurants, 13 producers and 74 food service and hospitality companies represented.
+EggTrack 2023 showed an average 75% transition to cage free across 715 commitments worldwide.
+Among the companies featured in EggTrack 2023, 79 operate globally, 274 in Europe (including the UK), 134 in the USA and 23 in the Asia-Pacific region.
+These companies span various sectors, with 51 manufacturers, 195 retailers & meal kit providers, 111 restaurants, 13 producers and 74 food service and hospitality companies.
+Many of them have pledged to source 100% cage-free eggs from their supply chain by 2025 or 2026.

 EggTrack